IDS-721-Final-Project/flask-ml/README.md

 # Usage

+## 0. (Optional) Customize the Functionality

+If you don't want to use the existing functionality and want to customize it, after your moodification, you can `make` before dockerizing it:

 ## 1. Build and Push Docker Container
 First enter the `flask-ml` directory where the `Dockerfile` is stored.
 Also replace the `[PROJECT-ID]` with your project ID.